yinqingh/spark-rapids-benchmarks/nds/README.md

 [Iceberg](https://iceberg.apache.org/) as dataset metadata manager to overcome the issue.

 Enabling Iceberg requires additional configuration.
 Please refer to [Iceberg Spark](https://iceberg.apache.org/docs/latest/getting-started/) for details.
-We also provide a Spark submit template with necessary Iceberg configs: [maintenance_iceberg.template](./maintenance_iceberg.template)
+We also provide a Spark submit template with necessary Iceberg configs: [maintenance_iceberg.template](./maintenance_iceberg.template).
+To run iceberg against different Spark versions, please modify the Iceberg package version accordingly in the template file.

 The data maintenance queries are in [data_maintenance](./data_maintenance) folder. `DF_*.sql` are DELETE queries while `LF_*.sql` are INSERT queries.